Channing School 11 Plus (11+) Entrance Exam Information – Key Details

 Channing School is a member of the London Consortium and follows its Agreed Code of Practice.

-The main entry point to Channing school is in Year 7 and admission is determined by student performance in the school’s entrance test, which takes place in January of the year of entry.
+The main entry point to Channing school is in Year 7 and admission is determined by student performance in the school’s entrance test called the ISEB Common Pretest.

 After the examination, students are required to attend an interview, which is designed to assess creativity and broader forms of intelligence.
 The interview is intended to help the school ensure that it can meet the student’s needs.
 A reference is also requested from the girl’s current school.

-The London Consortium’s policy is to offer places based on a student’s overall performance in the cognitive test, interview, and reference.
-Year 7 entry is not determined by performance in the exam alone, and the school looks at the three areas very carefully to gauge each candidate’s potential.
+The London Consortium’s policy is to offer places based on a student’s overall performance in the Pretest, interview and reference.
+Year 7 entry is not determined by performance in the exam alone, as the school looks at the three areas very carefully to gauge each candidate’s potential.

 Girls who currently have a sister at the school are given careful consideration but are not given automatic priority.